jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

   </li>
 </ul>

-The account is [also on BlueSky](https://bsky.app/profile/webdevs.firefox.com), but video uploading has been broken there for a while.
+The account is [also on Bluesky](https://bsky.app/profile/webdevs.firefox.com), but video uploading has been broken there for a while.

 Otherwise, here's the written version…

-# The mistake
+# What I did

 I made the accessibility error when I created a tooltip like this: